IronistM/google-playbook-predictive/README.md

 Setup
 -----

-Run `scripts/requirements.R` to install all required R packages.
+Run `requirements.R` to install all required R packages.